Music of Tibet: History

 Western research into the history of Tibetan music has often focused more on religious than secular musics.
 It has been suggested that Tibetan religious music may have been strongly influenced by West-Asian musics, including those of pre-Muslim Persia (and perhaps even of Byzantium).
 It has also been suggested that the landscape – and in particular the resonances of caves, with their natural percussive sounding stones - exerted a formative influence on the overtone singing found in Tibetan Buddhist chant (and plausibly also in prehistoric shamanic invocations), which is produced by artful moulding of the oral cavity.
 The assiduous adoption and evolution of Indian Buddhist traditions and culture in Tibet between the 12th and mid-20th centuries – in a period when Buddhism had disappeared from most of the Indian subcontinent - allowed the Tibetans to perpetuate musical practices from India that would otherwise have been lost, and to develop them in distinctive ways.
 Although Tibetan religious music can appear quite separate from the major traditions that emerged in Indian music, some of the musical instruments actually descend from Indian monastic and tantric Buddhist contexts, including, for example, the dril-bu hand-bell, the characteristic hour-glass drums called damaru, and the thighbone trumpet (kangling), as used in the practice of chöd.

-The Lama Mani tradition – the telling of Buddhist parables through song — dates back to the 12th century.
+The Lama Mani tradition — the telling of Buddhist parables through song — dates back to the 12th century.
 The songs were performed by wandering storytellers, who travelled from village to village, drawing on their own often humble origins to relate to people from all backgrounds.
 Vividly illustrated Buddhist thangka paintings depicted the narrative and helped the audience understand what was essentially a teaching.

 Tibetan "street songs" were a traditional form of expression particularly popular as a means of political and other commentary in a country that was previously without newspapers or other means of mass communication.
 They provided political and social commentary and satire and are a good example of a bardic tradition, akin to that in medieval Europe or, more recently, the role calypsos played in the West Indies.
 As song lyrics in Tibet usually contained stanzas of 4 lines of 6 syllables each, the lyrics could be easily adapted to almost any melody.

 Secular Tibetan music has been promoted by organizations like the Dalai Lama's Tibetan Institute of Performing Arts.
 This organization specialized in the lhamo, an operatic style, before branching out into other styles, including dance music like toeshey and nangma.
 Nangma is especially popular in the karaoke bars of the urban center of Tibet, Lhasa.
 Another form of popular music is the classical gar style, which is performed at rituals and ceremonies.
-Lu are a type of songs that feature glottal vibrations and high pitches.
+Lu are a type of traditional a cappella folk songs that feature glottal vibrations and high pitches.
 There are also epic bards who sing of Tibet's national hero Gesar.